DarinJoshua-dev/DarinJoshua-dev/README.md

 **DarinJoshua-dev/DarinJoshua-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on my GitHub profile. -->
 [![I'm Darin Joshua](https://res.cloudinary.com/darin-joshua/image/upload/v1597519821/EnhanceLinkedinBanner_2_o96nrs.png)](https://darinjoshua-dev.github.io/Darin-Joshua-Portfolio/)

 - 📢 About me ...
-An aspiring Full Stack Developer & UI/UX Designer 💻
+An aspiring Full Stack Developer and UI/UX Designer 💻
 - 🔭 I’m currently working on ...
 A lot of awesome ideas & innovative realtime projects 💥
 - 🌱 I’m currently learning ...
 Computer Science and Engineering.
 Also Exciting New & Old Technologies, Concepts, DSA 🤩
 - 🤝 I’m looking to collaborate on ...
 Cool new opensource and ingenious ideas, projects 🎯